 As Miriam A. Ferguson, governor of Texas, is reputed to have declared in the 1920s, “If English was good enough for Jesus Christ, it ought to be good enough for the children of Texas.”
 Jesus clearly spoke Elizabethan English… it’s in the Bible, after all.
-Some things we just take for granted.
+There are some things we just take for granted.

 Interpretation is a powerful tool (often misused as a hammer).
 To revisit a previous post, there are some 5800 manuscripts of the New Testament, hand-written between the 2nd and 16th Centuries, and no two among the 5800 are identical.
-Some 80 generations of transcriptions and interpretations, translations and re-interpretations (and sometimes mistranscriptions of those mistranslations) has left us with the collateral effect that people think they know what they don’t, and don’t know what they thought.
-Assumption means (frankly) not knowing what you don’t.
-There is an argument to be made — and I think it’s a good one — that when one does not understand a thing’s context, one cannot not understand the thing in question.
-And there is perhaps no influence in the history of mankind that is cited out of context more than the Bible!
-Challenging some old assumptions…
+Assumption is a consequence of not knowing what you don’t — some 80 generations of transcriptions and interpretations, translations and re-interpretations (and sometimes mistranscriptions of those mistranslations) has left us with the collateral effect that people think they know what they don’t, and don’t know what they thought.
+There is an argument to be made — and I think it’s a good one — that if one does not understand the context of something, one can never hope to truly understand the thing in question.
+And there is perhaps no influence in the history of mankind that is cited out of context more than the Bible.
+The Bible is like a supermarket tabloid headline seen for a moment and hours later vaguely remembered as fact without any consideration of sources behind such a claim.
+A few bullet points challenging old assumptions…

 - What was the first New Testament book written?
 It was not any of the Gospels (which came late in the tradition), but the letter we know today as First Thessalonians (though there is a valid argument for Galatians, which had to have come very early or very late in Paul’s career).